Thunder Bay: Education

 Thunder Bay has 38 elementary schools, three middle schools, eight secondary schools, two private schools, and an adult education facility.
 The city also has several other private for-profit colleges and tutoring programmes.
 Post-secondary institutions in Thunder Bay include Confederation College, Northern Ontario School of Medicine (NOSM), and Lakehead University.

 The Lakehead District School Board is the largest school board in the city, with 22 elementary schools, 3 high schools and a centre for adult studies.
-The Thunder Bay Catholic District School Board is the second largest, with 16 elementary schools, three middle schools and two high schools.
+The Thunder Bay Catholic District School Board is the second largest, with 16 elementary schools, three middle schools, and two high schools.
 Conseil scolaire de district catholique des Aurores boréales operates one elementary and one high school in Thunder Bay, and an additional six schools throughout the Thunder Bay District.
 Conseil scolaire du Grand Nord operates one public French-language elementary school in Thunder Bay, and additional schools throughout Northern Ontario.

 Media

 Print

 Thunder Bay has one daily newspaper, The Chronicle-Journal, which has a circulation of approximately 28,000 and has coverage of all of Northwestern Ontario.
 The Chronicle Journal publishes a free weekly called Spot every Thursday, focusing on entertainment.
 There are two weekly newspapers: Thunder Bay Source, a weekly newspaper operated by Dougall Media, and Kanadan Sanomat, a Finnish-language weekly newspaper.
 Lakehead University has a student newspaper called The Argus, which is published weekly during the school year.
-The city publishes a bi-monthly newsletter to citizens titled yourCity, which is also available online in a PDF format, by electronic subscription and RSS feed.
+The city publishes a bi-monthly newsletter to citizens titled yourCity, which is also available online in a PDF format, by electronic subscription, and RSS feed.

 Television

 Three English-language stations supply Thunder Bay with free digital over-the-air television.
-Programming from the Global and CTV networks is provided by a locally owned twinstick operation branded as Thunder Bay Television, and the city receives TVOntario on channel 9.
+Programming from the Global and CTV networks is provided by a locally owned twinstick operation branded as Thunder Bay Television.
+The city receives TVOntario on channel 9.
 CBC Television and Ici Radio-Canada Télé are available only on cable and satellite in the area.

-The cable provider in Thunder Bay is Shaw; although locally owned Tbaytel has been granted a licence by the Canadian Radio-television and Telecommunications Commission (CRTC) to compete in the cable TV market.
+The cable provider in Thunder Bay is Shaw.
+However, locally owned Tbaytel has been granted a licence by the Canadian Radio-television and Telecommunications Commission (CRTC) to compete in the cable TV market.
 The community channel on Shaw Cable is branded as Shaw Spotlight, and airs on cable channel 10.